 Phone: +34 941 30 48 09

 Ever wanted to take a hot-air balloon ride?
 Muga offers it as one of their activities!
 I think a balloon ride over the vineyards in the fall would be one of the most beautiful ways to see the vineyards at their peek.
-If you don’t want to go all out, there are full-day wine tasting courses.
+They also offer full-day wine tasting courses.

-⇒ Gomez Crusado
+⇒ Gomez Cruzado

 The winery is housed in the original structure in the Barrio de la Estacion, and while it’s one of the smallest, it has a lot of personality to make up for it.
-You can just walk right in (no reservation needed) any day of the week and ask for a tasting flight, which includes five wines for 18€.
+You can walk in for a wine tasting (no reservation needed) any day of the week and ask for a tasting flight, which includes five wines for 18€.

 ⇒ Lopez de Heredia Vina Tondonia

 The history of R. López de Heredia Viña Tondonia can be traced all the way back to 1877 when the founder came to La Rioja looking to start up his winery business and grow grapes.

-Now you’ll visit a winery without the vast history of the others.
-Roda was founde in 1987 and didn’t open in Barrio de la Estacio until the 2000s.
+Next you can visit a winery without the vast history of the others.
+Roda was founded in 1987 and didn’t open in Barrio de la Estacio until the 2000s.
 The winery has three different cellars, each using different techniques for aging the wine according to varietal.